zleba/mcSchool/README.md

 The c++ programs are longer and need to be compiled but run faster.

-Standardly compile using make and run afterwards in the docker environment `rd`
+Compile in the standard way using make and run afterwards, all in the docker environment `rd`
 ```
 cd exerciseCpp
 ./rd make